Hugh Bowman: 2019

-Winx and Bowman returned to racing, in what would be the mare’s final campaign, on February 16 with victory in the Apollo Stakes at Royal Randwick.
-Fourth successive Chipping Norton and George Ryder Stakes wins followed on March 2 and March 23 respectively.
+Winx and Bowman returned to racing, in what would be the mare’s final campaign, on 16 February with victory in the Apollo Stakes at Royal Randwick.
+Fourth successive Chipping Norton and George Ryder Stakes wins followed on 2 and 23 March respectively.
 In their final race together, Bowman and Winx won their third consecutive Queen Elizabeth Stakes.
 Winx was officially retired after the race.
 Bowman and Winx’s partnership had produced 29 straight victories and 32 wins and 1 second placing from 33 starts together.

+Group 1 wins

 International Success

 Bowman’s first international feature race success came in July 2007 when he won the Group 2 Superlative Stakes aboard Hatta Fort at Newmarket Racecourse in Newmarket, England.
 Bowman was in England as part of a three-month riding stint with trainer Mick Channon who was based at West Ilsley in Berkshire.
 In August, Bowman, as part of the “Rest of the World” team, won the Shergar Cup at Ascot Racecourse – a four-team competition where three jockeys represent their region with the winning team determined by their overall performance across six races.
 The four teams represented were Great Britain, Ireland, Europe and Rest of the World.
 In addition to winning the Shergar Cup, Bowman also received the Alistair Haggis Silver Saddle, the award given to the individual jockey who has accrued the most points in the competition.

 Bowman’s most successful year of international racing came in 2017.
 After securing his first two international Group 1 wins in 2016 aboard Werther in both the Hong Kong Derby (HK) and Queen Elizabeth II Cup (HK), Bowman would go on to win another four Group 1’s in 2017.
 Two of these victories were again on Werther in the Hong Kong Gold Cup (HK) and the Hong Kong Champions & Chater Cup (HK).
 Bowman won another Group 1 in Hong Kong when he rode Lucky Bubbles to success in the Chairman’s Sprint Prize (HK).
 His fourth win of the year came when he guided Cheval Grand to win the US$5.8 million-dollar Japan Cup (JP), the country’s most prominent race.
 As a result, Bowman won the 2017 Longines World’s Best Jockey award presented by the International Federation of Horseracing Authorities (IFHA) – the highest achievement for professional jockeys globally.
 The scoring for the award is based upon performances in the 100-highest rated Group 1 races internationally for that year, as established by the Longines World’s Best Racehorse Rankings Committee.
 Jockey’s accrue 12 points for first, 6 points for second and 4 points for third.
 Bowman’s four international Group 1’s, combined with Winx’s six Australian Group 1’s that year, provided 10 wins, along with 3 second placings and 1 third placing, giving him a total of 142 points.
 Ryan Moore and Frankie Dettori finished second and third with 124 and 86 points respectively.
 Moore notched 5 wins and Dettori finished with 6.